lightning/bolts/04-onion-routing.md

 The extraction is done by deobfuscating and left-shifting the field.
 This would make the field shorter at each hop, allowing an attacker to deduce the route length.
 For this reason, the field is pre-padded before forwarding.
-Since the padding is part of the HMAC, the origin node will have to generate an identical [FIXME: identical to what?] padding in order to compute the HMACs correctly for each hop.
+Since the padding is part of the HMAC, the origin node will have to pre-generate an identical padding (to that which each hop will generate) in order to compute the HMACs correctly for each hop.
 The filler is also used to pad the field-length, in the case that the selected route is shorter than the maximum allowed route length of 20.